Mokona/python-p4lib/README.txt

 Mature; has been heavily used in a commercial product for over 3 years.
 Limited in the coverage of the Perforce Client API.

-This particular fork is a work in progress while refactoring to be compatible with Python 3.4.
-The above comment applies to commit fd7ba11f59fa01153e52a7b1813526a07819814a from 2010 06 07.
+This fork in compatible with both Python 2.7 and Python 3.4.
+Might be compatible with other Python 3.x versions.

+Compatibility with Python 3 starts with v0.9.6

 px status
 ---------